Immensitas-Archived/vizury-ios-sdk/README.md

 Make sure in capabilities for the target App
 1. Push notifications is enabled
-2. Background Modes is enabled with
+2. Background Modes is enabled with Background Fetch and Remote Notification

-	a.
-Background Fetch
-	b.
-Remote Notification

 ![rich-2](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/enableBackgroundModes.png)